sok63/EDCPDA/README.md

 - [+] Use CELL grid to place widgets
 - [+] Draw apps at any cell
 - [+] Draw datetime information in 2 merged cell
+- [+] Apps now can draw self icons in full 16 colors.

 ### Maps